-In a recent letter to investors, Mackenzie Realty Capital, Inc. was offering $4.79/share to investors up until 12/30/19.
+In a recent letter to investors, Mackenzie Realty Capital, Inc. offered $4.79/share to investors up until 12/30/19.
 The REIT estimates share value at a stated value of $8.65/share (as of December 2018).
 Notwithstanding those estimates, the most recent trading range reported by a secondary market source was in the $6.35/share to $6.53/share range.
 See Central Trade and Transfer.

 CIM REIT investors can 1-800-856-3352 for a free consultation with one of our experienced securities fraud lawyers on recovery losses.
 There is limited time to file claims.